Topological holography, quantum criticality, and boundary states: Phase transitions

 Let us apply our result to two examples of the transition.
 Ref. \cite{Carolyn2022} considered the $\z_4$ clock model, where the $\z_4$ SSB transition is described by the ${\rm Ising}^2=\U_4/\z_2$ CFT.
 Therefore, the DQCP transition is the $\U_4$ CFT.

-We can also consider a multi-critical point for the $\z_4$ SSB transition.
-An example is the 4-state Potts model, whose order-disorder transition is described by the $c=1$ $\mathbb{Z}_{4}$ parafermion CFT.
+We can also consider alternative critical theories for $\z_4$ SSB transitions.
+An example is $c=1$ $\mathbb{Z}_{4}$ parafermion CFT, which can describe the order-disorder transition in e.g. the Ashkin-Teller model.
 We review the $\mathbb{Z}_{N}$ parafermion CFT in Appendix.~\ref{app:para}.
-We can write the partition function by using the character $\chi_{lm}$ of the $\mathbb{Z}_{4}$ parafermion CFT:
+We can write the partition function by using the character $\chi_{lm}$ of the $\mathbb{Z}_{4}$ parafermion CFT (using the coset representation ${\rm SU}(2)_4/\U$):